 The answers in this StackExchange post are useful and illuminating.
 Their main conclusion is "plywood is a modern material that requires modern tools to cut it cleanly".
 However, there are some good detailed tips there for making it work with hand tools.

-The option that would make these cuts easiest would be to buy this DeWalt circular saw, and a carbide-tipped blade.
+The option that would make these cuts easiest would be to buy this small DeWalt circular saw, and a carbide-tipped blade.
 But that is one extra power tool that I don't necessarily have the space for.

 There are various bits of advice here and here on which blades and techniques to use.
-The second link suggests the Diablo Bi-Metal Jig Saw Blade for Wood (that has bi-directional cutting).

 As suggested here.